TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Life and Work

-By late afternoon our work was over and we decided to spend the night there; this time we let better sense prevail — the locals told us that the snowfall was quite a heavy one, and in the afternoon sun so much slippery slush would be formed that at times even the mules slipped and fell to their deaths.
-That night some of the neighbors too decided to join us with their stories about their village, lives, and hopes.
+By late afternoon, our work was over, and we decided to spend the night there; this time, we let better sense prevail—the locals told us that the snowfall was quite heavy.
+In the afternoon sun, so much slippery slush would form that at times, even the mules slipped and fell to their deaths.
+That night, some of the neighbors, too, decided to join us with their stories about their village, lives, and hopes.

 Including Pauna, there are over a dozen villages in and around the region where hemp is cultivated — Mangroli, Adibadri, Chinka, Kothia, Senti, Jangalchatti, and Devalibagarh are the more prominent ones.
-Hemp farming is mostly community-based, with the Kuthlia, Bora, and Pabila communities engaged in its cultivation.
-However, with more and more male members from these communities migrating to nearby towns in search of a better life, the numbers of farmers was diminishing.
-The community members — who are gifted craftsmen and hardworking by nature — were forced to work as manual laborers in construction sites or in small hotels.
+Hemp farming is primarily community-based, with the Kuthlia, Bora, and Pabila communities engaged in its cultivation.
+However, with more and more male members from these communities migrating to nearby towns for a better life, the number of farmers was diminishing.
+The community members — gifted artisans and hardworking by nature — were forced to work as manual laborers in construction sites or small hotels.

 The next day came with a surprise — Sudersan.
-His wife was apparently unwell and he had to take her to the hospital.
+His wife was apparently unwell, and he had to take her to the hospital.
 As if to corroborate his story, he showed his empty wrist — the Titan watch was missing.
-He said he had given it at the clinic as he didn’t have enough money on him.
+He said he had given it to the clinic because he lacked money.

 Though we offered our hosts money for their hospitality, they would not take it — they said it was their honor to have helped us.
 The Mukhiya informed us that his children had prepared a gift for us, which turned out to be a Bollywood number sung by his four children — aged from five to nine — in sweet, discordant harmony.
 We managed to pass off the money to them as “prizes.”